brightspot/react-examples/theming/README.md

 # Theming

-Just like a site that's rendered by Brightspot, when building a site rendered independently, there's a need to have fields in the CMS that control stylistic or visual aspects of the final page but are decoupled from the core data model.
-Brightspot provides a solution with the Theme / Styleguide system.
-Similar capabilities have been exposed for Brightspot's [Content Delivery APIs](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/cda-guides) (CDA).
+Client-side applications using a Brightspot [Content Delivery API](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/cda-guides) (CDA) may have a need for presentation logic delivered via the API, but want that data decoupled from core data models.
+Brightspot provides a solution with theming.

-This example demonstrates implementing Brightspot [theming](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/data-modeling-for-themes) via a CDA Endpoint to enable editorial styling and other front-end presentation changes.
+This example demonstrates implementing Brightspot [theming](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/latest/data-modeling-for-themes) via a CDA endpoint to access presentation logic.

 ## What you will learn
 1. [Create a theme](#1-create-a-theme)